 History and information about the Spanish Constitution.

 After the death of the Franco, representatives of all the Spanish political groups got together in 1978 to write Spain's present-day constitution.
-It was put on a referendum on 6 of December of the same year with 87% of the votes in favor of its approval.
-It was sanctioned by King Juan Carlos on 12 of December and published in the Boletín Oficial del Estado (Official State Bulletin) on 29th of December of 1978.
-The 1978 Constitution proclaims Spain to be a social and democratic state governed by law and declares liberty, justice, equality, and political pluralism to be the country's foremost values.
-This new constitution went into effect 1 January 1979 and defined Spain as a parliamentary monarchy with no official religion where the head of states reigns but does not rule.
+It was put to a referendum on 6th December of the same year with 87% of the votes in favor of its approval.
+It was sanctioned by King Juan Carlos on 12th December and published in the Boletín Oficial del Estado (Official State Bulletin) on 29th December 1978.
+The 1978 Constitution proclaims that Spain is a social and democratic state governed by law and declares liberty, justice, equality, and political pluralism to be the country's foremost values.
+This new constitution came into effect on 1st January 1979 and defined Spain as a parliamentary monarchy with no official religion, where the head of state reigns but does not rule.
 It also prescribed a limited role for the armed forces and the church, the abolition of the death penalty, and an extension of suffrage.

 This new constitution also granted the right for historical communities to form autonomous regions in Spain.
 It acknowledges the existence of more nationalities within a united and indivisible Spanish nation.
 The first regions to be recognized as “historical nationalities” were the Euskadi (Basque Country), Catalonia and Galicia.
 The nation is openly multilingual and the defense of regional tongues is explicitly cited in the pivotal Article 3: